Shorthand/software-engineer-test/README.md

 ### Submitting your solution

-Fork this repository, create your solution in your fork, then open a pull request against this (origin) repo and let us know that you've completed the challenge.
+Fork this repository, make your fork private, create your solution in your fork, then add @rickyrobinson or another member of the Shorthand team to your fork, and let us know that you've completed the challenge.

 ---